dorufloare/chess/README.md

 This is a simple chess application built using the Qt framework.
 It includes a basic chess engine that allows you to play against a simple bot.
 The application provides a user-friendly interface for playing chess and testing your strategic skills.

+Sorry for the spaghetti code, its an old project

 ## Features

 - Interactive chessboard